Most Active Stories

 But few American chefs take foraging wild foods quite as seriously as Daniel Patterson, of Coi restaurant in San Francisco.
-On any given day, he might be cooking with clams, lichen, coastal spinach, Monterey Cypress, angelica root, and forest mushrooms — all native California foods from the beaches and forests a few dozen miles from his restaurant.
+At any given day, he might be cooking with clams, lichens, coastal spinach, Monterey Cypress, angelica root, and forest mushrooms — all native California foods from the beaches and forests a few dozen miles from his restaurant.
 (In 2010, on the Cook It Raw chef trip to Finland, he cooked beets in reindeer blood.)

 "There are things that have natural harmonies, so we use them together, but in pursuit of something delicious, something meaningful, and resonant," Patterson tells The Salt.
 His attention to the craft of foraging has earned him two highly coveted Michelin stars from some of the world's toughest food critics.